 Foot Binding in China

 The process of foot-binding started at a very young age (between the ages of 2 and 6) , when the bones are still supple.
 It was too late to start the process after the age of ten.
 The main bones were deliberately broken.
 The four smaller toes of each foot are gradually bent downwards and inwards.
 To achieve this, the feet are bound with wet cloths that shrink on drying compressing the foot.
-The binding cloths were kept on day and night during the whole time that the feet continued to grow.
+The binding cloths, often soaked with medicinal herbs, were kept on day and night during the whole time that the feet continued to grow.
 After gradual bending over a few years the big toe curved downwards and the four other toes are wrapped underneath forming a very high instep.
 It was considered that the shorter the length of foot the more attractive it was.
 Three Chinese inches was considered the ideal with the description 三寸金莲 San Cun Jin Lian ‘three-inch golden lotus’ although four or five inches was the most that could normally be achieved.
 Even as late as the 1950s it was said female beauty was 30% pretty face but 70% lily feet.
 Women walked slowly and painfully on the bent-over toes.
 It put them in danger in case of fires - they could not run away quickly.
 Some considered the inability to walk or easily run away a means by which men controlled their women, but the practice was carried out in the home by mothers on their own daughters.

 History of foot-binding

-By 1902 intellectuals no longer inflicted it on their daughters and it became subject to an uneffective ban under the Republican government.
+By 1902 intellectuals no longer inflicted it on their daughters and it became subject to an ineffective ban under the Republican government.
 Interestingly the custom was never allowed within the ruling Manchu elite.
 Some women then put themselves through the painful process of straightening the feet so they could walk normally again.
 In the 19th and 20th centuries foot-binding became the cause of much denigration of Chinese culture.
 In 1851 a ‘Chinese Lady’ with 2½ inch feet was exhibited in London in what was more or less a freak show.
 Kang Youwei ➚ observed ‘Now China is narrow and crowded, has opium addicts and streets lined with beggars.
 Foreigners laugh at us for these things, and criticize us for being barbarians.
 There is nothing which makes us objects of ridicule so much as foot-binding.’
 However, particularly in rural areas the practice lingered on into the mid 20th century, it was the Communist government that eventually eradicated it.
 The last known woman Han Qiaoni ➚ to have bound feet died as late as 2013 although it is possible that one or two remote rural villages in far flung provinces still cling to the custom.